 Read on to learn about these vacation cabin rentals near Shenandoah National Park.

-Enjoy modern comforts in this 19th century home.
+Enjoy modern comforts in this 19th century Shenandoah cabin.
 Take a rest by the fire pit after going for a hike.
 It’s hard to resist going for a walk in the woods when a national park is accessible from a trail just 100 yards from your front door.
 Sit by a pond surrounded by woods and see where your mind’s wanderings take you.
 Such is the pace of life at this humble cabin.
 An excellent option for a couple or family, the cabin has a queen bedroom on the ground floor and a loft with four twin beds above.

 Like many other scenic spots throughout the country, the area around Shenandoah National Park attracts tourists while also supporting a local economy of farmers and ranchers.
 Chestnut Oak Farm is one such business, a 90-acre ranch now hosting guests in a cabin on the property.
-The building is a beautiful one, complemented by splendid views and magnificent animals.
+This lodging option is a beautiful one, complemented by splendid views and magnificent animals.
 Enjoy on-property hiking trails and proximity to the park.
 In addition to the main building, visitors are free to stay in the treehouse.
 No ramshackle construction, it is a beautiful structure with bunk beds and a kitchenette.

 A romantic’s dream, the Shenandoah Valley has no shortage of cabins perfectly suited for couples.
-This cabin directly above the river is doubtless one of the best.
+This cabin with river access is doubtless one of the best.
 It is cozy, rustic, fully furnished, and the location cannot be beat.
 A boat launch is to be found 2 miles from the cabin, leading to all kinds of water opportunities.
 The property is a few miles from the park and one of the area’s most scenic drives, Skyline Drive, offering fabulous mountain views in addition to the river.
 A sofa in the living room folds out, making the cabin fit for up to four guests.

 Just west of the park, Cresta Blava is a newly built mountain cabin south of Luray in the small town of Stanley, VA.
 Enjoy views of the valley below from two decks or the tall windows in the two-story living room.
 Given its recent construction, all the property’s appliances and furniture are brand new.
 But the views are timeless, and the unfinished woodwork makes the home feel like the Appalachian cabin that it is.
 Each of the three bedrooms is furnished with a king-size bed and large television.

 Whether you’re peering down at the meadow or straining your eyes upwards to the mountains, look out the windows of this 21st-century cabin and you will know with certainty that you have come to the right place.
 Floor-to-ceiling windows help make sure you get the most out of this scenic location, as does the obvious proximity to Old Nag.
-The cabin has two bedrooms and a lovely outdoor area furnished with a grill, large trellis, and fire pit, perfect for a romantic getaway.
+The cabin has two bedrooms complete with soft linens and a lovely outdoor area furnished with a grill, large trellis, and fire pit, perfect for a romantic getaway.